 Here are some instructions for editing DNS records with popular domain providers.
 If your service isn't listed here, log in to your provider's site and search their help documents, or contact their customer support team.

 Dreamhost: DNS Overview

 Google Domains: DNS Basics

 1&1: Domain Guidelines

 After records are entered into your DNS correctly, your domain should authenticate within a few moments.
 In some cases, it may take a bit longer.
 To complete the process, don't forget to re-open your Mailchimp browser tab or window and click Authenticate Domain.

-When authentication is successful, you'll see the Authenticated status two green checkmarks on the Domains page in your account.
+When authentication is successful, you'll see the Authenticated label next to the domain on the Domains page in your account.